Obstruction of Justice in San Diego

 - Any other actions that intentionally disrupt a case or otherwise alter the course of justice

-If you are found guilty of obstruction of justice, you may be charged with a felony or a misdemeanor, with a prison sentence of up to five years as well as fines.
-If you were found to obstruct justice in regards to international or domestic terrorism, you may be sentenced to state prison for a term of up to eight years.
+If you are found guilty of obstruction of justice, you may be charged with a felony or a misdemeanor, with a prison sentence of up to 5 years.
+If you were found to obstruct justice in regards to international or domestic terrorism, you may be sentenced to state prison for up to 8 years.